anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Under normal circumstances, this message would be dropped at the neighbour node since the Pledge is not yet IP routable or is not yet authenticated to send messages through the network.
 However, if the neighbour device has the Join Proxy functionality enabled, it routes the DTLS message to its Registrar of choice.

-The Join Proxy transforms the DTLS message to a JPY message which includes the DTLS data as payload, and sends the JPY message.
+The Join Proxy transforms the DTLS message to a JPY message which includes the DTLS data as payload, and sends the JPY message to the join-port of the Registrar.

 The JPY message payload consists of two parts: